 The Victure 16Mp 1080P Now Glow Hunting Camera is known for its ultra-high resolution, thanks to 16MP photo quality together with 1080P HD video quality.
 This trail camera helps you in shooting images without any blurring issue.
 Even when recording an HD video during the rainy season is never a problem using this camera.
 That is because it is built with an advanced clamshell design, bottom-opening battery case, and waterproof rubber ring.

 Once you used this camera for monitoring the behavior of the animals during nighttime, there is no need for you to disturb them.
 You can see clear footage with the help of 940nm no-glow infrared sensor.
 You can even record images at pre-set interval time either the PIR sensor detects any motion in a specific area or not.
 Its setup and use are very intuitive.
 Using the bright keyboards, you will find no issue using the trail camera even at night.
+You may also like thephotostick review.

 We find the combination of the trigger speed of 0.3 seconds, 3 continuous shots, as well as easy to adjust motion-activated sensor quite interesting.
 Victure 16Mp 1080P Now Glow Hunting Camera is designed to highlight beautiful and extraordinary scenes and fast-paced action.
 This trail camera produces a quite detailed black and white night vision photos and helps you capture wildlife moments silently.